 The Deserted Village of Feltville

-This town had reinvented itself more than a few times since the early 1700s but mainly remained deserted.
+This town has reinvented itself more than a few times since the early 1700s, but today it remains deserted.
 Located in the beautiful Watchung Reservation in Union County, this historical and archaeological site is a popular hiking trail for locals.
 You’ll come upon a half-mile stretch of road with a cluster of surviving historic buildings that will surely capture your kids’ imagination.
-Peek into the abandoned houses at this NJ attraction, read the posted history, and check out the Willcocks and Badgley family cemetery, including three Revolutionary War Patriots.
+Peek into the abandoned houses, read the posted history, and check out the Willcocks and Badgley family cemetery, including three Revolutionary War Patriots.

 2 Cataract Hollow Road, Berkeley Heights, NJ 07922